chipjarred/Async/README.md

         print("foo threw exception, \(error.localizedDescription)")
     }

-Here, we query for a value by accessing the `.value` property, and for an error via the `.error` property.
 These properties *only* return when the future is ready, meaning that `foo` has either returned a value or thrown an error.
 Until then, they just block, waiting for `foo` to complete.
 When `foo` does complete, if it returns a value, `.value` will contain that value, and `.error` will be `nil`.
 If `foo` throws an error, then `.value` will be `nil`, and `.error` will contain the error.
+The `Future` will never have both an error and a value.

+Note that if a `timeout` modifer was set as mentioned above, and the specified time-out elapses before the closure completes, `.error` will contain `FutureError.timedOut`.

 ###### `.result`